ganap/swasth-clinicans-helpApp/src/pages/topics/adding-a-psychotherapy-note.md

 ---
 **Psychotherapy notes** are not tied to the medical record of the client, and do not need to be shared with others except if your records are subpoenaed.

 ## Adding a Psychotherapy note through Appointment:

-To add a progress note follow the steps below:
+To add a Psychotherapy note follow the steps below:

 1. Select the client using the Switch client button.
 2. Navigate to Appointments from the Left navigation menu.